awtcode/sw2/README.md

 2. Do not clear the messages array in sw.js for now as the Web Worker gets a null response.
 Find a way to clear the messages after the Web Worker has received them.

 Run:
-Simply start a node or python server and observe the printouts in the Chrome console.
+1. Simply start a node or python server
+2. Observe the printouts in the Chrome console.